TouhedurRahman/navantis-pharma-dashboard/README.md

 3. **Set up environment variables**

-    Create a `.env` file in the root directory and add the necessary environment variables for Firebase and any other services you use.
+    Create a `.env.local` file in the root directory and add the necessary environment variables for Firebase and any other services you use.

 4. **Start the development server**